Atman-Kar/soft6502/README.md

 ###################################
 ```

-## Running Unit Tests
+## Running Tests

-To run the Unit Tests:
+To run the test script:

 ```bash
 $ make utest